icgc-argo-workflows/dna-seq-processing-tools/README.md

 [![Build Status](https://travis-ci.org/icgc-argo/dna-seq-processing-tools.svg?branch=master)](https://travis-ci.org/icgc-argo/dna-seq-processing-tools)
 # DNA sequencing reads processing

 This repository keeps a collect of data processing tools for DNA-Seq analysis.
-All tools are defined using Common Workflow Language (CWL).
+All tools are defined using Nextflow workflow language.

 Every tool is self-sufficient, can be independently developed, tested, released and used.
 This clean isolation allows maximum flexibility, maintainability and portability.